 Although a large percentage of true synthpop music has been properly classified over the years, a combination of factors has caused the genre label to drift over to new and unrelated sounds.
 The three largest causes of misuse of the genre name have already been identified but are worth mentioning again: mainstream pop’s inclusion of synthpop elements, the evolution of popular synthpop acts like Depeche Mode into new and increasingly unrelated styles of music, and general misconceptions among fans, journalists, and musicians about the origins and defining characteristics of synthpop.

 The result has caused the name “synthpop” to float around among unrelated music styles for decades, frequently causing confusion when it turns up.

 Synthwave is simply the latest form of music to inherit the synthpop label without owning a direct and immediate connection to the genre.

 Synthwave is not the same genre of music as synthpop, nor is it a subgenre of synthpop.
 It is also not a revival of the older genre.

-Synthwave tends to have softer percussion and bright, detailed melodies with a warm production style, and its pioneering creations pull heavy influences from funk, disco, and the original form of electro, as well as from film scores and video game soundtracks.
+Synthwave largely grew out of EDM of the mid-‘00s, and it tends to have softer percussion and bright, detailed melodies with a warm production style.
+Its pioneering creations pull heavy influences from funk, disco, and the original form of electro, as well as from film scores and video game soundtracks.
 The sparse, mechanical aspects of synthpop, as well as its steely production, are absent from synthwave-defining creations like Mitch Murder’s “Midnight Mall” from 2010.

 Instead, note the prominent and elaborate bassline, nuanced percussion, and diverse melodic touches in the song below.